Pac-Dessert1436/vbPixelGameEngine.Maui/README.md

 The porting task is quite challenging, and it's not a good start for my part.
 Despite the fact that the engine supports OpenGL rendering, the original code has a strong dependency on Windows API, giving me a painful experience when I'm trying to port the code.
 I'm just a hobbyist in game development, so my time to work on this project is very limited.

+For now, I'm focusing on adding features that can be easily extended within this project.
+The Minkowski distance algorithm, which I first encountered in an extracurricular bioinformatics textbook during my undergraduate studies, specifically while researching in the university library before graduation, seemed like an excellent fit for implementing advanced distance calculations in game development.

-For now I'm just adding the features which are easy to extend in this project.
-In order to achieve cross-platform compatibility, I'm thinking about using the "SkiaSharp" library or the built-in "Microsoft.Maui.Graphics" namespace, but I will have to take this plan with a grain of salt.
+In terms of cross-platform compatibility, I'm considering utilizing either the `SkiaSharp` library or the built-in `Microsoft.Maui.Graphics` namespace.
+I will have to take this plan with a grain of salt, and after all, I will have to set the project aside until the end of this year since the Postgraduate Entrance Exam is drawing near.

 If you have any suggestions or guidance, please feel free to let me know.
 I'll update the progress on GitHub.